Ko Tainui te waka.

 Completed Diploma of Computer Graphic Design, Natcol Design + Technology, Wellington, 2002.

-"Born in 1984, Taryn Beri specializes in tā moko (cultural tattooing), contemporary Māori painting, and spoken word poetry.
+"Born in 1984, Taryn Beri specializes in tā moko (cultural tattooing), and contemporary Māori painting.
 Her journey as a professional artist started in 2008 when she moved to Gisborne to study at Toihoukura Māori Art School where she learned for one year.
 Following that, she began an intense one-on-one taa moko apprenticeship on the East Coast of New Zealand with a tohunga (master/expert) cultural tattooer.
 For three years she learned the tikanga (protocols), culture, techniques, patterns and designs associated with the cultural practice of taa moko.

 In 2011, she also studied Mātauranga Māori (traditional knowledge) for one year at Te Wānanga o Raukawa.
 In 2012 Taryn set out on her own to develop her art practice as a full time professional artist.
 Prior to 2008, her background was in Māori fashion and adornment design, graphic design and business management.